Show jumping horse killings: Overview

-Famous cases
+Famous victims

 Drucks' Henry the Hawk

-In 1981, 17-year-old Lisa Druck of Ocala, Florida, (now known as Rielle Hunter), owned and rode a show horse named Henry the Hawk.
-Because Lisa (born June 6, 1964) was underage, her finances were controlled by her father, James Druck (born 1934), an attorney and owner of Eagle Nest Farm.
+In Florida in 1981, then-17-year-old Lisa Druck (who later changed her name to Rielle Hunter and became known for having an affair with presidential candidate John Edwards in 2008) owned and rode a show horse named Henry the Hawk.
+She had been in show jumping competitions and won prizes with Henry across the state.
+Because she was underage, her finances were controlled by her father, James Druck (born 1934), an attorney and owner of Eagle Nest Farm.
 Druck's legal practice consisted of defending insurance companies against claims, and he knew that if a horse were electrocuted in a certain manner, it would be very difficult for a veterinary pathologist to find signs of foul play and the death would be chalked up to colic.
-According to ABC News, Lisa was "a prize-winning equestrian when her father was implicated in an insidious plot to electrocute horses for insurance money."
+According to ABC News, the woman was "a prize-winning equestrian when her father was implicated in an ugly plot to electrocute horses for insurance money."

 In the early 1990s, following James Druck's death, convicted horse-killer and FBI informant Tommy Burns told authorities and reporters that James Druck had first attempted to sell his daughter's horse for $150,000, but the highest offer he received was only $125,000.
 He then hired Burns and personally taught him how to electrocute horses, even going so far as to buy Burns's first set of electrocution tools.
 The first horse that Druck hired Burns to kill was Henry the Hawk, whose life insurance policy was worth $150,000.
 James Druck thus started Tommy Burns on a 10-year-long career as a "horse murderer".

 James Druck collected on a $150,000 insurance policy for arranging the killing of his daughter's horse in 1982, but he was under investigation by the FBI when he died of cancer in Tampa, Florida in 1990.

+Lisa Druck served as the inspiration for the character Allison Poole in the 1988 novel Story of My Life by Jay McInerney, who Druck had briefly dated.